matloff/worthycsds/README.md

   machine boots up.
 Yet this almost certainly will not be covered in an OS class, let alone in computational courses in DS/Stat.

-* In a DS/Stat course, you will learn about stat methods that assume a normal/Gaussian distribution.
-But you almost certainly won't be taught that no such assumptions hold in real life (e.g. no one is 100 feet tall or has a negative height), or whether the assumptions even matter (some do, some don't).
+* In a DS/Stat course, you will learn about stat methods and their assumptions.
+One prominent assumption is that the data arise from a normal/Gaussian distribution.
+But you almost certainly won't be taught that normality never holds in real life (e.g. no one is 100 feet tall or has a negative height), or whether the assumptions even matter (some do, some don't).